rob-luke/fnirs-apps-sourcedata2bids/README.md

 Portable fNIRS neuroimaging pipelines that work with BIDS datasets.
 See http://fnirs-apps.org

 **Feedback is welcome!!** Please let me know your experience by raising an issue above.
 I will help you get this working with your data.

 This app will convert a directory of source files to a BIDS dataset.
-The source data must be formatted using BIDS directory structure in the `/sourcedata` directory, see [here for an example of how to format the source data](https://github.com/rob-luke/BIDS-NIRS-Tapping/tree/00-Raw-data).
+The source data must be formatted using the BIDS directory structure in the `/sourcedata` directory, see [here for an example of how to format the source data](https://github.com/rob-luke/BIDS-NIRS-Tapping/tree/00-Raw-data).
 The app will then convert the data to BIDS format such that the resulting directory [looks like this example](https://github.com/rob-luke/BIDS-NIRS-Tapping/tree/master).
+See usage instructions below.

 #### Current limitations